-In a stride towards stabilizing and boosting economy the Finance Minister Nirmala Sitharaman introduced a new strategy to refund duties and taxes on exports, simple export credit and extra funding for exporters under the revised priority sector lending standards.
+In a stride towards stabilizing and boosting the economy, the Finance Minister Nirmala Sitharaman introduced a new strategy to refund duties and taxes on exports, simple export credit and extra funding for exporters under the revised priority sector lending standards.

-The introduced Remission of Duties or Taxes on Export Product (RoDTEP) plan will come into effect from 01.01.2020 which will motivate exporters at an evaluated cost of Rs.
+The introduced Remission of Duties or Taxes on Export Product (RoDTEP) plan was applicable from 01.01.2020 which will motivate exporters at an evaluated cost of Rs.
 50,000/- crore and substitute the Merchandise Exports from India Scheme (MEIS), the same was disputed by the USA in 2018 for abusing global trade rules.

-The Finance Minister further added that there will be a completely automated electronic refund route for input tax credits in GST for swifter refunds which will be effected by the end of this month.
+The Finance Minister further added that there will be a completely automated electronic refund route for input tax credits in GST for swifter refunds.

 Besides this, the Finance Minister further declared modified priority sector lending (PSLNSE 0.00%) measures for exporters which will provide an extra funding of Rs.
 36,000 to Rs.
 68,000 crore to them.
 Also, export finance will be regularly supervised by an inter-ministerial group of people which will be a part of the Department of Commerce.

 This current plan is the latest programme of norms after the government declared mergers of Public Sector Banks, initiated Foreign Direct Investment in contract manufacturing and simplified norms for overseas investors in single-brand retail and coal mining.